 Hospital Overall Capacity Numbers

 Hospitals report exactly how many ER beds, ICU beds, and the general hospital beds are occupied each day by all patients (not just COVID-related patients).
-These numbers fluctuate, and are reported in the GEMA Daily Situation Report by region.
+This data comes from the Georgia Hospital Bed/Ventilator Use site, where it is viewable for the state overall, as well as by hospital region.

 They also calculate and report state-wide occupancy totals and percentages of these beds daily.
-ERs remains around 1/3 full, while the ICU and general beds remain ~75% full.
-From what I have been able to gather, this is a typical percent of occupied beds at a hospital, and gives us plenty of room to handle incoming COVID patients as needed.
 While a couple of smaller regions sometimes get very low on ICU beds, there is excess capacity in other regions where patients could be transferred if needed.

 Complete data on current hospitalizations in Georgia is updated daily on my Current Hospitalizations page.